amrdixon/text_classification/README.md

 	pip3 install -r requirements.txt

-Create a new kernel for the Jupyter Notebook:
+Create a new kernel for the Jupyter Notebook (feel free to replace "kernel1" with a name of your choosing):

-	ipython kernel install --user --name=censusbureau
+	ipython kernel install --user --name=kernel1

 Start Jupyter Notebook and select your notebook to run.

 	jupyter notebook

-Once inside Jupyter, select kernel > Change kernel > censusbureau to use the virtualenv you'e created.
+Once inside Jupyter, select kernel > Change kernel > kernel1 to use the virtualenv you've created.